 1) Introduction

-In recent years, Big Data has become a new ubiquitous term.
-It is considered to transform science, engineering, medicine, health care, finance, business, and ultimately society itself.
+In recent years, Big Data has become a new ubiquitous buzzword.
+Though the hype has been excessive, the confluence of large data sources and machine learning can transform science, engineering, medicine, health care, finance, business, and ultimately society itself.
 The phenomenon is fostered by a conjunction of factors like reduced costs on persistent storage; ubiquitous access to Internet; deployment of high throughput instruments, and continuous sensor based monitoring.
-In other words, the impact of the Big Data phenomenon spans most areas from business to science.
-The availability of information in accessible digital format pushes the development of new approaches that shall enable enriched and improved decision making in every area.

-In this paper, we explore one aspect of Big Data that has been given little attention.
-It is based on the subtile observation that some important information may be blurred in huge datasets.
-In this context, objects of interest may emerge as a result of processing the big data files by means of some composition semantics.
+In this paper, we explore one aspect of Big Data that has been given little attention: the need to find important substructures very fast.

-Such objects of interest may have been subject to lower level capturing mechanisms, as in the case of sensors, discretizing a phenomenon in space and time.
-Recovering the original objects from datasets, in which they appear in a transformed version, requires big data analyses.

 In order to exemplify this observation, consider the scenarios below:

 Example 1.
 Astronomy catalogues hold billions of sky objects from a region in sky.
 An astronomer may be interested in elements composing more complex structures, such as constellations or galaxy clusters (Allen, 2011).
-In this context, a complex structure is blurred amongst billions of individual sky objects.
-Recovering it requires composing the elements of the catalogue that match some composition criterion.
+In this context, a complex structure is veiled among billions of individual sky objects.

 Example 2.
 Environmental sensor data is another area with huge datasets of time-series measurements recording, such as: temperature, humidity, wind.
-Likewise, the primitive objects (i.e. individual measurements) are irrelevant till the hidden patterns inside the sea of data are revealed.
-For instance, a spatial aggregation of time-series presenting rain level of a region can lead to a conclusion about the occurrence of storms in that region.
+We might be interested in patterns such as the frequency of storms in a region.

 Example 3.
-In seismic interpretation, a huge seismic dataset holds billions of seismic traces, which, for each position in space, present a list of values corresponding to the amplitude of a seismic wave in increasingly deeper depths (i.e. seismic traces).
-Similarly, a seismic interpreter tries to extract meaning out of huge seismic dataset by finding higher-level seismic objects such as: faults, salt domes, etc. Those features may be obtained from the seismic dataset through a smart combination of low-level seismic traces.
+In seismic studies, a huge seismic dataset holds billions of seismic traces, which, for each position in space, present a list of values corresponding to the amplitude of a seismic wave at various depths (i.e. seismic traces).
+A seismic interpreter tries to extract meaning out of huge seismic dataset by finding higher-level seismic objects such as: faults, salt domes, etc. Those features may be obtained from the seismic dataset through a smart combination of low-level seismic traces.
 Indeed, aggregation of seismic traces in a special manner can convey meaning to the user in terms of real seismic objects of interest.

-In the above examples, the objects of interest are more complex than the elements held by the target dataset.
-In the first example, one is looking for a constellation on catalogues of sky objects, whereas in the second one, the weather condition on a region is inferred from multiple sensor measurements.
-Finally, in the seismic example, a seismic higher-level feature is searched for within a dataset of seismic traces.
+In the above examples, the objects of interest are components built from the elements held by the target dataset.
+They are independent objects (e.g. constellations in the astronomy example) that can be treated as atoms in a higher analysis.

-Thus, in this paper we first raise this particular aspect of big data, regarding the emergence of higher-level abstractions from a huge dataset of millions of occurrences of elements of the same nature.
+Thus, in this paper we first describe this particular aspect of big data.
 Next, we discuss possible efficient strategies to search for such elements in huge datasets.